CHOOSING A SCHOOL

 - Links with family beliefs, including areas such as religious beliefs.

 Having decided on specific needs, consider potential options.
 It is recommended to limit this to half a dozen possibilities at most.
-Choose more to consider and you will end up wasting a lot of valuable time.
+Choose more to consider and you could end up wasting a lot of valuable time for no real value.

 Begin collecting information to help make a decision.

-The points below are not ranked in order of importance.
+The points below are purposely not ranked in any order of importance.
 They are merely options to be considered.
-You may use some, all or none of them.
+You may use all, some or none of them.
 You may well find other vital information not listed here.

-- At present, most schools will have some form of internet presence.
+- At present, almost all schools have some level of internet presence.
 You can find these in several ways - via search engines, or through School Listings from education departments and other systems, to name just two.
 They will vary considerably, from a minimum to vast amounts of information, but they provide at least a basic starting point.

-- You will be able to compare many things - The ICSEA ranking [Indicator of Community Socio-Educational Advantage [if in doubt go to Guide to understanding what ICSEA means]; NAPLAN results; special groups.
+- You will be able to compare many things - The ICSEA ranking - Indicator of Community Socio-Educational Advantage [if in doubt go to Guide to understanding what ICSEA means]; NAPLAN results; special groups.
 But you need to be careful, because sometimes there are special reasons why particular data is there.

 - NAPLAN is a case in point.
-As one book indicates “But that’s about as far as it goes.
+As one book indicates “But that’s about as far as it goes”.
 NAPLAN scores can’t be used to sum up what is and how it is learned [or not learned] at a school.
-It is a narrow spotlight, and like spotlights used in the theatre it lights up some things and leaves others in the dark.
+It is a very specific spotlight and like spotlights used in a theatre it lights up some things and leaves others in the dark.
 NAPLAN doesn’t test the set curriculum, it doesn’t show up creativity, it says nothing about the ways in which schools engage students in learning - and it is only one of a number of pointers to their future success”.
-1.
+1

-- Use the material available, but don’t be swamped by the range of data, and do not let it become the only source you use.
+- Use the material available, but don’t be swamped by the range of data and do not have it as the only source you use.